 Reasons someone might not choose this method of birth control

-- You and your partners have different definitions of abstinence
+- You and your partners have different definitions of this it

 - You are unsure about your ability to abstain in all circumstances

-- You are comfortable talking to your partner about sex
+- You are not comfortable talking to your partner about sex